 - 1. "CLIA" means the federal Clinical Laboratory Improvement Act of 1988, as amended. - 2.
 "OSHA" means the federal occupational safety and health administration. - 3.
-"Portfolio review" means a review by the board of a pharmacist's records of proficiency testing logs, control testing logs, and records of patient tests performed to determine that a pharmacist is continuously and consistently providing a service in a quality and competent manner.
+"Portfolio review" means a review by the board of a pharmacist's records of training logs, control testing logs, and records of patient tests performed to determine that a pharmacist is continuously and consistently providing a service in a quality and competent manner.

 61-04-10-02.
 Education requirements for pharmacists to perform CLIA waived laboratory tests.
-A pharmacist must meet the following requirements in order to perform CLIA waived laboratory tests authorized by North Dakota Century Code section 43-15-25.3 or added to the list as allowed by that section:
+A pharmacist must meet the following requirements in order to perform CLIA waived laboratory tests authorized by North Dakota Century Code section 43-15-25.3 or added to the list as allowed by section 61-04-10-06:

-- 1. Successfully complete a board-approved course of study that incorporates principles of general laboratory procedures to include, at a minimum: - a.
-Infection control: - b.
+- 1. Successfully complete training and education that incorporates, at a minimum: - a.
+Infection control; - b.
 OSHA requirements; - c.
 Proper technique to collect laboratory specimens; - d.
-Recognized screening and monitoring values; and - e.
-Quality control. - 2.
-Recertify every three years by portfolio review or reeducation. - 3.
-Successfully complete training for each specific instrument used to perform CLIA waived laboratory tests.
+Recognized screening and monitoring values; - e.
+Quality control; and - f.
+The manufacturers' instructions for the waived tests being performed. - 2.
+Obtain and recertify the CLIA waived certificate every two years.